 And when it comes to document management, we pull out all the stops.

 - Automate your document management: save yourself the time and hassle of manually keeping your documents up-to-date and automate some processes.
-Our workflow automation recipes make it easy for teams to efficiently manage the document lifecycle.
+Our automated workflow recipes make it easy for teams to efficiently manage the document lifecycle.

 - Assign roles and responsibilities: do you want someone to update a business document?
 Or review a proposal you’ve put together?
 Simply assign them a task, and they’ll know what to do.

-- Create documents on monday.com: our monday workdocs allow users to create documents within the monday.com platform.
+- Create documents on monday.com: our user-friendly monday workdocs allow users to create documents within the monday.com platform.
 Simply add a new document to your board and customize it to your heart’s content.
 You can add images, embed widgets, integrate project boards, and tag users.

 - Use our document generation apps: monday.com’s apps allow you to add widgets, automations, integrations, and custom views to your workflow.
 When it comes to document management, you can use DocuGen, Online Docs, or PandaDoc with our platform.

 SharePoint is a document management tool that allows teams to build an internal intranet.
 Using this intranet, teams can share, manage, and edit documents with both internal and external users.